 This type of charcoal works by “trapping” toxins in its porous spaces.
 From there it can carry these harmful compounds out of the body.

-The Charcoal Blast Whitening Toothpaste from Vivo Per Lei is a product that uses powerful activated charcoal to whiten teeth and leave your mouth feeling fresh and clean after use.
-Its mint flavor provides a refreshing feeling and its use of activated charcoal promotes teeth whitening.
+The Charcoal Blast Whitening Toothpaste from Vivo Per Lei is a product that uses powerful activated charcoal to whiten the look of the teeth and leave your mouth feeling fresh and clean after use.

 Brush Your Teeth Regularly